 - Repeat with the other breast.

-It may be of help to record what you notice during each self-exam.
+It may help to record what you notice during each self-exam.
 This exercise can help you when you visit a doctor.

 What if you find a lump during your self-exam?
 What does a cancerous lump feel like?